carpentries/instructor-training/episodes/03-expertise.md

 {: .challenge}

-## "The J Word" and Other Dismissive Language
+## "Just" and Other Dismissive Language
 Instructors want to motivate learners!
 We will talk more about motivation in a later episode.
 But here, we will take a moment to recognize one *ineffective* strategy often deployed by experts who want learners to *believe that a task is as easy as they think it is.* This often manifests